t-d-k/LibreCrypt/docs/technical_details__mounting_FreeOTFE_volumes.md

  1 The offset within the host file/volume that the hidden volume resides at 1 If the offset specified gives the location of a CDB, or the "Encrypted partition image"

 Although this list may sound as though it places a significant burden on the user to remember a significant amount of information.
-However, for most users the only information required will be the volume the wish to mount, and their password; all of the other details may be defaulted to sensible values unless the user chooses to take advantage of the more advanced features of LibreCrypt.
+However, for most users the only information required will be the volume the wish to open, and their password; all of the other details may be defaulted to sensible values unless the user chooses to take advantage of the more advanced features of LibreCrypt.

 From the information supplied by the user, the following can be determined automatically: